luhsra/llfree-bench/artifact-eval/README.md

 This document provides instructions for the artifact evaluation of the [USENIX ATC'23](https://www.usenix.org/conference/atc23/call-for-artifacts) submission.

+The artifact contains the necessary tools and resources required to evaluate our LLFree page allocator, which was specifically designed for multicore scaling and persistence.
+It is packaged as a Docker image to simplify the evaluation and includes the different benchmarks from the paper, designed to stress the allocator in various scenarios.
+It further allows users to reproduce our experimental results and compare the performance of LLFree with the traditional Buddy allocator.
+Additionally, this artifact also contains the raw data used for the paper's figures.

-Our artifacts are packaged in a Docker image, which includes the necessary tools to execute them.
-Thus the only prerequisites for the evaluation are:
+As the artifact is packaged in a Docker image, the only prerequisites for the evaluation are:

 - A Linux-based system (for KVM).
   - We have tested this on Linux 6.0, 6.1, and 6.2.
 - At least 8 physical cores and 32GB RAM (more is better).
   - Lower specifications should work, but the results may be less meaningful.
-- Hyperthreading should be disabled for more stable results.
+- Hyperthreading and TurboBoost should be disabled for more stable results.
+  - We also did not configure the VM for this, so this may especially affect the kernel benchmarks.
 - A properly installed and running Docker daemon.